-The following post was written by Daniel Gomez, a student at Vista Ridge High School in Cedar Park, TX, and originally appeared on LinkedIn on April 12, 2019.
+The following post was written by Daniel Gomez, who was a student in a high school entrepreneurship class, INCubatoredu, at Vista Ridge High School in Cedar Park, TX, and originally appeared on LinkedIn April 12, 2019.

 It was 2017 when I first heard that a business incubator program was starting at my high school.
 I was curious as to what this class could offer me.
 I decided I would give it a try.
 Little did I know that I was about to embark on a journey that would forever change me and the way I see my future unfolding.

 Grades Aren’t Everything, They Said

 Every high school student knows that to be considered for admission into good schools, one must balance not only course load, but extracurriculars and community service.